daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 When we get a response back, we add the show to `$scope` in order to make it available to the `detail.html` template.
 We also define a few functions to handle subscribe and unsbuscribe actions.

 Notice the separation of concerns.
-I am not handling any HTTP requests inside any of the controllers.
+We are not handling any HTTP requests inside any of the controllers.
 Sure it would be less lines of code to do everything inside a controller but it will quickly turn into a big pile of mess.
 AngularJS services, providers, factories are there for this reason.